 If a MU is above its upper FRP (after incorporating the pMA), the TAC is calculated using a maximum target exploitation rate of 0.6.
-As above, an overlap constraint is applied unless the neighboring CUs are above their upper FRP after adjustment.
+As above, an overlap constraint is applied unless the neighboring CUs are above their upper FRP after pMA(?) adjustment.

 MU-specific FRPs, which may vary by cycle line, are shown in Table A2 and an example TAM rule calculation is shown in Figure A1.

-The in-season abundance estimates necessary to generate TACs are provided by test fisheries conducted at regular intervals as adult salmon migrate into nearshore areas (i.e. Johnston and Juan de Fuca straits).
+The in-season abundance estimates necessary to generate TACs are provided by test fisheries conducted at regular intervals as adult salmon migrate into nearshore areas.
 MU-specific abundance is estimated using genetic stock identification techniques conducted on a subsample of test fishery catches (Beacham et al. 2005).
 We simulated the in-season estimation process as

 Equation A4 Rm,y=Rm,y+wm,y, wm ~ normal(τm, 0.15)

-where the estimated abundance of recruits Ȓ in MU m and y is assumed to be a function of true recruit abundance R plus normally distributed observation error with mean τ and standard deviation 0.15.
+where the in-season? estimated abundance of recruits Ȓ in MU m and y is assumed to be a function of true recruit abundance R plus normally distributed observation error with mean τ and variance, sig2(tau).

-We parameterized observation error using deviations between in-season and post-season estimates of salmon abundance from 2005-2011 (Pacific Salmon Commission, unpublished data).
+We parameterized observation error (τm,, sig2tau) using deviations between in-season and post-season estimates of salmon abundance from 2005-2011 (Pacific Salmon Commission, unpublished data).
 Multiple in-season TACs are produced for each MU and each year because abundance estimates are re-calibrated throughout the migration period.
 Therefore we compared the final in-season run size estimate generated after the estimate of migration timing was fixed (i.e. once the 50% migration date had been finalized) to post-season estimates of abundance, which incorporate data collected in freshwater migration corridors and on the spawning grounds.
-Since this time series was relatively short and ,ost MUs exhibited similar deviations, we used a mean value for (τ = 1.2) for all MUs except Early Summers, which were frequently underestimated (τ = 0.85).
+Since this time series was relatively short and most MUs exhibited similar deviations, we used a mean value for (τ = 1.2) representing an overestimate of return abundances in-season for all MUs except Early Summers, which were frequently underestimated (τ = 0.85).

 Fisheries and en route mortality